caiyu8/RefactoringKata/README.md

 # Refactoring Kata
+This is an interview exercise.
+The original specification and the source code before the refactoring is [here.](https://github.com/Mangopay/RefactoringKata)
 ## Goal
 The goal of this kata is to find the code smells of this legacy code and fix them in the safest way.